• English

 5.25 seconds

-The quick performance means the low-speed ride is somewhat unrefined, however this does even out as the speeds rise.
-And despite the strong performance, the Xoom 110 sips fuel frugally; coupled with the i3S (ignition start stop system) tech, it offers 50.65kmpl on the highway and 63.86kmpl in the city.
+The quick performance means the low-speed ride is somewhat unrefined, though it evens out as the speeds rise.
+And despite the strong performance, the Xoom 110 sips fuel frugally; coupled with the i3S (ignition start-stop system) tech, it offers 50.65kmpl on the highway and 63.86kmpl in the city.

 Stable Handling